 Millennial Car Buying Habits

 Millennials make up nearly a quarter of the country’s total population.
 This makes them highly influential in society, which in turn has led to numerous predictions regarding how they’ll shape the future.
-One of the more prominent forecasts involves Millenials and cars and how their attitudes toward using various modes of transportation could impact the automotive industry.
+One of the more prominent forecasts involves Millennials and cars and how their attitudes toward using various modes of transportation could impact the automotive industry.

 How Do Millennials Compare to Other Generations?

 It’s not uncommon for various organizations to extract information about millennials by comparing them with previous generations.
-In the case of the automotive industry, comparing the transportation habits of millennials with the Baby Boom and Generation X demographics moves beyond scrutinizing the relationship that exists between Millenials and cars.
+In the case of the automotive industry, comparing the transportation habits of millennials with the Baby Boom and Generation X demographics moves beyond scrutinizing the relationship that exists between Millennials and cars.
 Comparable generational data on commuting, ridesharing, public transportation, and even living arrangements all factor into industry predictions regarding millennials’ impact on car-buying.
 While data suggests millennials aren’t going to kill off the concept of car buying, other data does indicate a shift in transportation methods compared to previous generations.

 Why Aren’t Millennials Buying Cars?